ropensci/roweb3/content/commcalls/2022-10-24/index.md

     bio: Santosh works as Senior Software Engineer at Celonis, He is a GDE for Angular, GitHub Star, and an Auth0 Ambassador, he loves contributing to Angular, NgRx and Nx.
 He is co-founder for _This is Learning_ where we run free publication and the _This is Tech Talks_ show.
     img: /img/team/santosh.png
   - name: Emanuele Bartolesi
-    bio: I'm a Microsoft 365 Architect and I'm passionate about frontend technologies and everything related to the cloud, especially Microsoft Azure.
+    bio: Emanuele.
+I'm a Microsoft 365 Architect and I'm passionate about frontend technologies and everything related to the cloud, especially Microsoft Azure.
 I currently live in Zurich and actively participate in local and international community activities and events.
 I share my love for technology through my blog https://www.emanuelebartolesi.com.
 I also became Twitch Affiliate as a live coder and you can follow me at https://twitch.tv/kasuken to write some code together.
 Since 2014 I'm Microsoft MVP in the Developer Technologies category.
 I am a GitHub Star since 2022.
     img: /img/team/emanuele-bartolesi.png
   - name: Yanina Bellini Saibene
     bio: rOpenSci Community Manager.
 Yani also participates in leadership roles in several communities, such as R-Ladies, The Carpentries, R-Forwards and LatinR.
 She is the co-founder of MetaDocencia, LatinR, and R-Ladies Santa Rosa.
 She is an adjunct professor at the Universidad Nacional Guillermo Brown in Argentina and a GitHub Star since 2022.